jergason/blorg/_posts/2016-10-28-running-a-tech-conference.md

-At React Rally we want the breaks to have some kind of activity that will break the ice with people and make it easier for them to start talking, even if it just "Wow, check out how cool that chalk drawing is!"
+At React Rally we want the breaks to have some kind of activity that will break the ice with people and make it easier for them to start talking, even if it is just "Wow, check out how cool that chalk drawing is!"

 ## Single Track